 When I found this recipe for banana bread scones, I knew that it was a recipe that I would be making sooner or later.
 As I just stated I love scones, but I also love banana bread.
-So to get both of these breads rolled into one I knew this was for me.
+So to get both of these bread rolled into one I knew this was for me.
 Plus the brown sugar glaze adds a little sweetness which is a nice addition.
 I have three words for these scones – yummy, yummy, and yummy!!

 Banana Bread Scones with Brown Sugar Glaze (Inspired by thekitchn.com)